-If you wish to schedule maintenance work, schedule service work, or to order parts you should notify your local authorized Newmar Service Center to set up an appointment.
-If you are unsure of the location of your closest Authorized Newmar Service Center, see the listing in the manual.
+If you wish to schedule maintenance work, schedule service work, or order parts you should notify your local authorized Newmar Service Center to set up an appointment.
+If you are unsure of the location of the closest authorized Service Center, see the listing in this manual.
 You may also write to: